Wondering what to do when your overtired baby won’t stop crying? Break the cycle and help your newborn catch up on sleep with these tips!

 He was the type that would get overstimulated easily and would startle with every creak and sound.
 And despite putting him down at the first sign of sleepiness, I still couldn’t manage to get him back on track with his naps.

 It seemed like a lose-lose situation.
 Putting him to sleep was making him cry, but I also couldn’t let him not sleep, either.
-And so, the cycle of having an overtired baby continued.
+And so, the overtired cycle continued.

 What to do when your overtired baby won’t stop crying

 You may also be at your wit’s end, wondering how to stop and break the cycle of an overtired baby.

 It’s easy to feel overwhelmed by the constant crying, feeling like nothing you do is working.
 Your baby just cries and cries and never seems happy despite his drowsiness and fatigue.
 He keeps waking up any time he comes close to sleeping, and you can’t even get the basics done without him screaming.

 You understood having a baby would be rough and that you wouldn’t get much sleep, but you can’t exactly survive on no sleep.
 And if he’s too young for self-soothing, what are you supposed to do in the meantime?
 Will he eventually sleep?

 Don’t worry, mama.
 Rest assured that what you’re going through is normal, especially if your pediatrician doesn’t see any worrisome signs.
 While you won’t be getting 11-12 hours of sleep straight just yet, you can try a few tricks to get him to stop crying and finally fall asleep.